vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### Exploring Axelar Protocol in more depth: A practical exploration

-To understand the [Axelar and the respective protocol components on a high level](https://axelar.network/blog/an-introduction-to-the-axelar-network), this section will go over a cross-chain general message passing requests initiated by a dApp or a user.
 A high-level understanding of Axelar is necessary to conceptualise the risk to Curve LPs.
+To understand [Axelar and the respective protocol components](https://axelar.network/blog/an-introduction-to-the-axelar-network), this section will go over a cross-chain general message passing request initiated by a dApp or a user.

 |![image alt](https://i.imgur.com/QcMgjtP.jpg "Axelar Technology Stack")|
 |-------|